For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Real-Time Telemetry

 Real-time telemetry is available with Tacview Advanced when using any version of Microsoft Flight Simulator, including FSX, Prepar3D, and MSFS.
-See the Real-Time Telemetry documentationarrow-up-right.
+See the Real-Time Telemetry documentation.

 Make sure you have launched C:\Program Files (x86)\Tacview\MSFS2ACMI.exe or C:\Program Files (x86)\Tacview\FSX2ACMI.exe before attempting real-time telemetry (or any flight recording)